Can You Write-off Theft on Taxes? Not Anymore.

 As with theft loss, these deductions have been suspended with the new Tax Cuts and Jobs Act.
 There is an exception.
 If the area where the loss happened is a presidentially declared disaster zone, then casualty loss deductions are still allowable.
 For instance, President Trump declared parts of Florida a major disaster area in October of 2018 due to the damage caused by Hurricane Michael.
 For people living in the declared areas, they will be able the make the casualty loss deductions in 2019 when they file their taxes for 2018.

 What Is the Tax Form to Declare Theft?

 Form 4684 is the appropriate document.
-A PDF of the 2017 form, for reference, can be accessed here from the IRS’s site.
-This form will be revised for 2018 tax purposes, as theft deductions are currently suspended.
+A PDF of the 2019 form, for reference, can be accessed here from the IRS’s site.

 What Is an Example of a Theft Loss Deduction?